 One-day course, blending presentation, discussion, exercises and pair-and-group-work.

 You’ll learn a range of tools and techniques to bring the insights of nudge theory into your marketing copywriting.
 There’ll be case studies helping you understand key aspects of behavioural economics – from framing to recognising and exploiting cognitive biases.

 We’ll practice distinguishing rational and emotional benefit, plus using positive language to inspire your readers to action.
 And we’ll look at how nudge tools like the EAST framework can help not only marketing copy but with all types of customer communication.
 Lastly, we’ll bring it all together with an exercise designing a nudge approach to the upcoming GDPR regulation.

 Anyone in a marketing job, at all levels.
 This course will be beneficial to marketing practitioners, managers and leaders.
 It will be particularly relevant to marketing professionals in DM, sales or customer communications campaign roles.

 Junior or mid-weight copywriters or editors keen to hone their skills in a challenging but safe environment should also sign up for this course.

 - Confidence in the foundation principles of behavioural economics.

 - A grasp of framing, scarcity, rational vs. emotional benefits and decision paralysis.

 - Insight into the EAST framework

-- A nudge-based action plan for your GDPR communications
+- A nudge-based checklist to help you plan your marketing campaigns.

 - An understanding of key cognitive biases - and how to use them to make your marketing more effective.